Upload and Download

 const retrievedData = await bee.downloadData(result.reference)

-Swarm reference or hash is a 64 characters long hex string which is the address of the uploaded data, file or directory.
+A Swarm reference or hash is a 64 character long hex string which is the address of the uploaded data, file, or directory.
+It must saved so it can be used later to retrieve the uploaded content.

-You can also upload files and include a filename.
+You can also upload files by specifying a filename.
 When you download the file, bee-js

 or name